Site Directory

 Available only in the full version of PhotoShop, the Actions palette was first introduced in version 4.0.
 An Action is a macro recording/editing/playback feature which lets you capture specific commands and sequences of events that you might frequently use in PhotoShop.

-For example, Nikon D1 and Canon D30 pictures often need some consistent basic color corrections, such as described in the D1 Colors and D30 Colors articles located in this site.
-By recording an Action, you can simply and quickly batch process a group of images, or take a quick look at the effect of the correction with a simple keystroke.
+For example, certain early model digital cameras needed some consistent basic color corrections, such as described in the D1 Colors and D30 Colors articles located in this site.
+By recording an Action, you can simply and quickly repeat the same process time after time with a simple keystroke.

 Creating a new Action